halfik/elegant/docs/model/Record.md

 Record represent a single data row.
 Example 1 show how basic class will looks like.

+* fill( $attributes ) : $this

-* fill($attributes) - fill record with data (Example 2)
+        Fill record with data (Example 2).

-* validate(array $data, $rulesGroups = 'all') - validates data using record validators (Example 3).
-It will throw ValidationException if validation fails.
+* validate( array $data, $rulesGroups = 'all' ) : $this

+        Validates data using record validators (Example 3).
+It will throw \Netinteractive\Elegant\Exception\ValidationException if validation fails.
         Validation is fired automatically when mapper tries to save record.
-* setBlueprint(Blueprint $blueprint) - you can set other Blueprint object  to be used by record
+And it always validate all data, not only those that have been changed.

+* setBlueprint( \Netinteractive\Elegant\Model\Blueprint $blueprint) : $this

+        Sets record blueprint.

+* getBlueprint() : \Netinteractive\Elegant\Model\Blueprint|Null

-* getBlueprint() - returns record blueprint.
+        Returns record blueprint.
 Blueprint contains (or it should) all informations about record fields.

-* enableValidation() - enables validation
+* enableValidation() : $this

+        Enables data validation.

-* disableValidation() - disables validation
+* disableValidation() : $this

+        Disables data validation.

+* setAttribute( string $key, string $value )  : $this

-* setAttribute($key, $value) - sets attribute value.
+        Sets attribute value.
 If attribute is not defined in Blueprint it won't set it.
 There are 2 types of attributes ( when you access to record attribute it dosn't matter what kind it is):

             * external - attributes that belongs to record but aren't stored in data storage
             * attributes - attributes that are stored in data storage

+* getAttribute( string $key ) : mixed|null

-* getAttribute($key) - gets attribute value or related rows (Example 4).
+        Gets attribute value or related rows (Example 4).